 So why am I thinking about negatives?
 Because I’m thinking of them in the stylistic sense, rather than the traditional.
 Specifically, I’ve been thinking about creating the opposite of an image — inverting every decision I made in the original capture, and replacing it with its conceptual opposite.

 The notion first came to me as I took a self-portrait in a dilapidated mirror that adorns an abandoned night club.
 At the time, I wasn’t sure whether I wanted to focus on my face or on the mirror.
 I chose my face and, after publishing the photo in my Tempted by Texture article, I began to second-guess that decision.
 The more I looked at the image, the more I thought I’d like to try inverting every decision I made.
 In other words, not only would I take the focus off my face and put it on the mirror, but I’d also invert the lighting — shooting at night, rather than day.
 Similarly, since I originally conceived the image in high-contrast black & white, I wanted its ‘negative’ to be a murkier color print.
-I returned to the mirror on Granville Street and, on a chilly winter’s night, shot the negative concept image.
-Below are the two images — the original and its ‘negative.’
+I returned to the mirror on Granville Street and, on a chilly winter’s night, shot the “negative” version of that previous image.

 In photography, as in life, inspiration can come from anywhere — you just have to be receptive enough to recognize it, and thoughtful enough to capitalize on it.
 This particular idea — to create a stylistic ‘negative’ — has increasingly permeated my consciousness the last several weeks.
 Now, when I look at a scene, I find myself looking for its conceptual opposite.
 Sometimes the ‘negative’ concept isn’t compelling, but sometimes it’s more visually interesting than the original composition.